Introduction

 Time with other the air must be renewed, would be this only for replacement the expelled foul air.

 A sheath, with air intake armor-plated, is thus added to the already existing network and leads the air, since outside to the room of ventilation.
+The sheaths leading of the air drawn outside are of green standardized color.

 In the event of bombardment by toxic machines one of the solutions would be (possibly and as in open country) to make carry to the men the masks with which they are equipped.
 The ventilation system could then remain such as it is.

-But the masks are not easy use and, at the price of some installations, the ventilation system can be transformed into anti-gas system; it is enough to seal off all the openings giving on outside and to filter the entering air.
+But the masks are not easy use and, at the cost of some installations, the ventilation system can be transformed into anti-gas system; it is enough to seal off all the openings giving on outside and to filter the entering air.

 The room of ventilation, become room of neutralization, thus receives filters activated carbon able to regenerate the air.

-Final diagram of the room of ventilation
+salle_vent_3.png Diagram (outline still) of the room of ventilation.

+ge24_fressin.jpg Fressinea (SFAM).
 The filters, repainted after war, are not red any more.
 On the other hand the vertical shunt, in front of the two filters, has its valve with standardized white color.

 Model of room of neutralization